celsiusnarhwal/schemarin/README.md

 the GitHub API.
 If you use Schemarin's default authentication method, GitHub will automatically grant it the necessary permissions on your account.
-Schemarin also provides the option of authenticating with a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), but you will have to make sure the token you create has access the the repositories you wish for Schemarin to access.
+Schemarin also provides the option of authenticating with a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), but you will have to make sure the token you create has access to the appropriate repositories.

 ### Q: Can it access private repositories on other Git hosts, like GitLab or BitBucket?